Concept: Theory-theory

 Theory-theory is a reaction to the previous two theories and develops them further.
 This theory postulates that categorization by concepts is something like scientific theorizing.
 Concepts are not learned in isolation, but rather are learned as a part of our experiences with the world around us.
 In this sense, concepts' structure relies on their relationships to other concepts as mandated by a particular mental theory about the state of the world.
 How this is supposed to work is a little less clear than in the previous two theories, but is still a prominent and notable theory.
 This is supposed to explain some of the issues of ignorance and error that come up in prototype and classical theories as concepts that are structured around each other seem to account for errors such as whale as a fish (this misconception came from an incorrect theory about what a whale is like, combining with our theory of what a fish is).
 When we learn that a whale is not a fish, we are recognizing that whales don't in fact fit the theory we had about what makes something a fish.
 Theory-theory also postulates that people's theories about the world are what inform their conceptual knowledge of the world.
 Therefore, analysing people's theories can offer insights into their concepts.
 In this sense, "theory" means an individual's mental explanation rather than scientific fact.
 This theory criticizes classical and prototype theory as relying too much on similarities and using them as a sufficient constraint.
 It suggests that theories or mental understandings contribute more to what has membership to a group rather than weighted similarities, and a cohesive category is formed more by what makes sense to the perceiver.
 Weights assigned to features have shown to fluctuate and vary depending on context and experimental task demonstrated by Tversky.
 For this reason, similarities between members may be collateral rather than causal.

+Methodology of conceptualisation

+Regarding conceptualisation, the conventional approach, influenced by Giovanni Sartori, treats concepts as precise categories with defined attributes.
+It uses a "ladder of abstraction" to adjust a concept's generality for clear classification and analytical rigour.
+In contrast, interpretive approaches view concepts as fluid products of language and social context.
+These methods analyse how language and a researcher's own positionality shape conceptual meaning in practice.

+Methodological debates in the social sciences have been addressing how researchers should refine concepts that are misaligned with empirical reality.
+Emerging methodologies tried to bridge the above-mentioned traditions.
+For instance, Knott and Alejandro developed a structured four-step process to guide researchers through reconceptualisation when an existing concept is misaligned with their observations.
+Their approach integrates the conventional need for clarity with a reflexive attention to context to give concepts greater analytical leverage.
+Specifically, the process involves mapping the attributes of the original concept against the nuances of the empirical case to pinpoint misalignments and systematically build a revised concept.